Thunder Bay Generating Station

 Thunder Bay Generating Station is a defunct biomass-fired thermal power station owned by Ontario Power Generation ("OPG").
 It is located on Mission Island in Thunder Bay, on the shore of Lake Superior.

 Thunder Bay GS was in operation from 1963 to 2018.
 It was the last coal fired station in Ontario.
-The plant was initially shut down in April 2014 as part of Ontario's phase out of coal-fired electricity generation, before being converted to run on advanced biomass (wood pellets) and recommissioned on February 9, 2015.
+The plant was initially shut down in April 2014 as part of Ontario's phase-out of coal-fired electricity generation, before being converted to run on advanced biomass (wood pellets) and recommissioned on February 9, 2015.

 Historic operations

 Thunder Bay GS began operation in 1963, with one 100 MW coal-fuelled generating unit.
 Two additional coal-fuelled units were added in the early 1980s, and in 1984 the original 100 MW unit was removed from service.
 This plant is connected to the power grid via 115 kV and 230 kV transmission lines.
 The station occupies 53 ha on Mission Island, at the mouth of the Kaministiquia River delta on Thunder Bay.
 The plant's main chimney was 198 m tall.
 The stack was demolished on September 9, 2021.

-The two coal-fuelled boilers provided a peak output of 326 MW fuelled by low-sulphur lignite coal from the Ravenscrag Formation in Southern Saskatchewan and low-sulphur sub-bituminous coal from the Powder River Basin in the United States.
+The two coal-fuelled boilers provided a peak output of 326 MW fuelled by low-sulfur lignite coal from the Ravenscrag Formation in Southern Saskatchewan and low-sulfur sub-bituminous coal from the Powder River Basin in the United States.

 While operating as a coal plant, annual production was approximately 1.5 billion kilowatt-hours (kWh), enough energy to supply over 100,000 households for one year.